 1. On-demand training or course

 This is a type of webinar that allows people to learn at their own pace with content that has already been pre-recorded for them.
 Many organizations use this as a way to make sure employees have access to relevant courses that can help them perform better at their jobs.
+Include recorded webinars and training in your employee newsletters to spread the word.

 If you decide to create an evergreen webinar in the form of an on-demand training resource or course, these are the kinds of titles you could use: